 |Original title:||Pozitia Copilului|

 |Running time:||Approx. 112 min|

 |Rated:||From 12 years|

 Wealthy Cornelia (Luminita Gheorghiu) is convinced that she knows best what is best for her adult son Barbu (Bogdan Dumitrache).
-She knows better than him and certainly better than his girlfriend Carmen (Ilinca Goia).
-And so it goes without saying for Cornelia that she takes the helm when Barbu is responsible for a fatal traffic accident.
-For the successful architect, there is only one goal from now on: she wants to protect her son from the consequences and prevent him from going to prison.
-For the woman from the Romanian upper class it is a matter of course that you can buy everything and everyone.
-But their motivation is actually only maternal care or rather ice-cold egoism?
+She knows better than he does, and certainly better than his girlfriend Carmen (Ilinca Goia) does.
+And so it is natural for Cornelia to take the helm when Barbu is at fault for a fatal traffic accident.
+From now on, the successful architect has only one goal: to protect her son from the consequences and prevent him from going to prison.
+For the woman from the Romanian upper class it is a matter of course to buy everything and everyone.
+But is her motivation really just maternal care or rather ice-cold egoism?

 With Mother & Son director Călin Peter Netzer won the Golden Bear at the Berlinale in 2013.
 Berlinale winners, with a few exceptions, are not necessarily known for appealing to a wide audience.
 Often, artistic merit far outweighs entertainment value, which is also minimized by a production that is unwieldy for most viewers.
 This doesn't automatically have to be a bad thing, as quality can't be measured by the number of viewers a film can inspire.
 On the other hand, winning a Golden Bear also doesn't necessarily mean that a film is excellent and it's just not understood by the general public.